 Expensive compared to other cat food options

-Only three options for cat food
+Only two options for cat food

 Raised Right is a customizable cat food delivery service that features human-grade ingredients formulated with help from renowned veterinarian Dr. Karen Becker.
 When you sign up, you provide details about your cat (its weight, activity level and dietary needs), and they will offer you three options for your cat.
 The most expensive choice is 100 percent Raised Right food; the middle price point is made with 50 percent Raised Right; while the cheapest option is a mix of 25 percent Raised Right and 75 percent of the cat food of your choice.
 Within those, you can pick from turkey or chicken.